Saving today for the retirement you want tomorrow

 Your contributions will likely come from two sources: your paycheck and your employer.

 - Employer Contributions can only be made to your 403(b) account on a pre-tax basis.
 Employer contributions are in addition to your regular salary (and parsonage for clergy) and are often determined as part of your benefits when you’re hired.1

 If your employer contributes more than the annual IRS limit, the excess contributions will automatically go into a Rabbi Trust account.

 There are no minimum retirement contribution requirements, and you can change the amount you contribute as often as you like as long as your total contributions stay within the IRS limits.
 Even if you got a late start, you may be eligible to make catch-up contributions, based on your age.

 - If you leave your job before the end of a plan year, your employer may take back the unearned contribution amount.

 Pre-tax vs. post-tax Roth contributions

 Consider making both pre- and post-tax Roth contributions to your 403(b) account to help mitigate your tax burden in retirement.
 Use this calculator to help you forecast your overall tax burden when you access your savings throughout retirement.

 Dollars come out of your paycheck and go into your account before they are taxed.
 These pre-tax contributions reduce your taxable income, and theoretically give you more dollars to invest with.
 You pay taxes in retirement when you take distributions from your account—possibly at a lower tax rate than what you pay now.
 The taxes you pay will be on all of it—including any earnings growth.

 Employer contributions can only be made with pre-tax money.
 You’ll owe income taxes on these employer contributions and any earnings upon withdrawal.

 You pay taxes on the money you’re contributing before it goes into your 403(b) account.
 However, you pay no taxes on the money and any earnings when you withdraw it from the account in retirement, provided it’s a “qualified distribution” (i.e., you’ve met the other requirements).

-Only contributions withheld from your salary can be made on a post-tax basis.
+Only contributions withheld from your compensation can be made on a post-tax basis.